cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 A GCP HealthCheck.

-This describes a method that a TargetProxy can use to verify that particualr backend Instances are functioning.
-Backends which fail the health check verification will be removed from the list of candidates.
+This describes a method that a TargetProxy can use to verify that specific backend Instances are functioning.
+Backends that fail the health check verification are removed from the list of candidates.

 **Properties:**

-  * `gcp_config`
+  * `gcp_config` -
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
-  * `additional_settings`
+  * `additional_settings` -
     Optional additional settings.
-Possible fields in dictionary are: port, request_path, timeout_sec, check_interval_sec, healthy_threshold, unhealthy_threshold.
+Possible fields in the dictionary are: `port`, `request_path`, `timeout_sec`, `check_interval_sec`, `healthy_threshold`, `unhealthy_threshold`.

     *default:* {}
   * `health_check_type`
-    This field indicates if this health check is a HTTP or HTTPS based health check.
-Possible values are: 'http' and 'https'.
+    This field indicates if this health check is an HTTP- or HTTPS-based health check.
+Possible values are: `http` and `https`.

     *type:* string
     *default:* http
-  * `use_external_resource`
+  * `use_external_resource` -
-    Indicate whether the resource exists and use existing (true) or if Cloudify should create new resource (false).
+    Indicates whether the resource exists and is to be used (`true`), or if Cloudify should create new resource (`false`).

     *type:* boolean
     *default:* False
-  * `name`
+  * `name` -
-    Optional health check name.
-By default it will be health check id.
+    An optional health check name.
+By default it is the health check ID.

     *type:* string
     *default:*